Caso-source/caso-source.github.io/TryHackMe/skynet.md

 ![](pictures/sambaget-skynet.PNG)

-Reading the attention txt file we find out that passwords for users accross the system have been changed, some may call this a "clue".
+Reading the attention txt file we find out that passwords for users across the system have been changed, some may call this a "clue".
 ```bash
 kali@kali:~/Desktop/tryhackme/skynet$ cat attention.txt
 A recent system malfunction has caused various passwords to be changed.
 All skynet employees are required to change their password after seeing this.